 Customization is a concern that is often overlooked in the design process, but becomes apparent about a month into use of the new system.
 Perhaps the terminology used in the system isn’t the same terminology used in your normal business workflow.
 A quick example is tract production status.
 Most systems include industry standard vocabulary such as Producing, Held by Production, and Paid-Up to describe tract status.
 However, your business processes might use different terminology to describe these statuses, or you may have more specifically defined statuses.
 Be sure to evaluate the system for any customization necessary to fit with individual business needs and factor the associated costs into your criteria.

 Most companies will have some type of data already in a digital format.
 This may be from an old land system the company has outgrown, excel spreadsheets or perhaps a database they received through an acquisition.
-It is a good idea to do an evaluation of this data during the sales process to determine the following:

 If you are in a situation where manual entry of a large amount of data will be necessary you should evaluate how that process will occur.
 This applies not only to entry of lease data, but also GIS mapping.